Sumac (Wu Bei Zi / Yan Fu Zi)

 Medicinal Uses: Lowers blood cholesterol and blood pressure.
 Stabilizes blood sugar.
 Reduces muscle pain and bone loss.
 Helps prevent heart disease.
 Promotes sweating.
 Supports kidneys and the immune system.
 Treats diabetes, osteoporosis, fevers, diarrhea, colds and flu, excessive uterine bleeding, kidney infections, bed-wetting, urinary difficulties.

 Pin Yin: Wu Bei Zi (Chinese Sumac Nutgall), Yan Fu Zi (Translates as “Chinese Sumac Fruit”)

 Meridians: Lung, Liver

-Key Actions: Clear Toxins, Moistens the Lungs, Clears Heat, Expels Phlegm, Promotes Secretion of Saliva, Stops Sweating
+Key Actions: Clears Toxins, Moistens the Lungs, Clears Heat, Expels Phlegm, Promotes Secretion of Saliva, Stops Sweating

-Medicinal Uses: Asthma, diarrhea, dysentery, colds, flu, clear toxins, night sweats, jaundice, phlegmy cough, dandruff, stubborn dermatitis, sores, boils, dry cough, sore throats, aching muscles and joints.
+Medicinal Uses: Asthma, diarrhea, dysentery, colds, flu, detoxification, night sweats, jaundice, phlegmy cough, dandruff, stubborn dermatitis, sores, boils, dry cough, sore throats, aching muscles and joints.